 Skip to main content

 Survival statistics are a way for doctors and patients to get a general idea of the outlook (prognosis) for people with a certain type of cancer.
-They can’t tell you how long you will live, but they may help give you a better understanding about how likely it is that your treatment will be successful.
-Some people will want to know the survival statistics for their cancer, and some people won’t.
-If you don’t want to know, you don’t have to.
+They can’t tell you how long you will live, but they might help give you a better understanding about how likely it is that your treatment will be successful.

 Median survival is one way to look at outcomes.
-It is the time after diagnosis at which half the patients in a certain group are still alive, and half have died.
+It is how long after diagnosis half the patients in a certain group are still alive.
 This is a middle value – half the patients live longer than this, and half do not live this long.

 Survival statistics don't tell the whole story

 Survival stats are often based on previous outcomes of large numbers of people who had the disease, but they can’t predict what will happen in any particular person’s case.
-There are some limitations to remember:
+There are some limits to these numbers to keep in mind:

-• The numbers below are based on patients diagnosed with a myelodysplastic syndrome (MDS) some time ago.
+• The numbers are based on people diagnosed with a myelodysplastic syndrome (MDS) some time ago.
 Improvements in treatment since these numbers were gathered may result in a better outlook for people now being diagnosed with MDS.

-• These numbers are based on prognostic scores that take into account certain factors, such as the type of MDS, the results of certain blood tests, and whether the abnormal cells have certain chromosome changes.
-But other factors might also affect a person’s outlook, such as the patient’s age and health, and how well the disease responds to treatment.
+• These numbers are based on prognostic scores that take into account certain factors, such as the results of certain blood tests, and whether the abnormal cells have certain chromosome changes.
+But other factors might also affect a person’s outlook, such as their age and overall health, and how well the disease responds to treatment.

 Your doctor can tell you how the numbers below apply to you.